TRafi9/documentation/docs/myProjects/theProductiveMuslim/skillsUsedInProject/docker.md

 ### Locally

+There were 2 ways I was passing env vars in for local testing:

+1. Mounting env vars using the `env_file` flag in my docker-compose file
-For local testing, docker images were passed using env variables using the `-e` flag to pass env variables when the docker run command was executed, I used this to keep secrets outside my code base and pass them into the scripts.
+2. When running docker images independantly, docker images were passed using env variables using the `-e` flag to pass env variables when the docker run command was executed, I used this to keep secrets outside my code base and pass them into the scripts.

 ### In Production